 If you should be tracking parameters that you should not be tracking, then the audit may also reveal this information.

-Tips in conducting a digital marketing audit
+Tips for conducting a digital marketing audit

 Set SMART goals